In the majority of transactions, this risk is minor and ephemeral. However, certain transactions come with a greater degree of risk.

 - If your business manually keys a large number of cards, not only are you losing more money to higher fees; you are leaving yourself open to the financial ramifications of credit card fraud.

-Having a few transactions be charged at the non-qualified rate can put a dent in your business's revenue.
-Having an entire day's worth of credit card transactions charged at that rate can cause severe problems, especially if it happens regularly.
+A few transactions charged at the non-qualified rate can put a dent in your business's revenue.
+An entire day's worth of credit card transactions charged at that rate can cause severe problems, especially if it happens regularly.
 You need to take action to reduce transaction risk within your retail store.

 When accepting credit card payments, you should ensure that the majority of your customers' credit card information is acquired by swiping, and that you settle your terminal daily.
 The less risk that is involved in acquiring, transmitting, and processing your customers' credit card information, the lower your transaction fees will be.
 Double-check your current merchant fee structure, and look into mobile payment services to help reduce your risk.
 Follow this link to learn more about average credit card merchant fees.